AquaDraco/UnityStationWiki/Building-And-Testing.md

-Before you PR for UnityStation, it would be helpfull if you fully test your PR, read the contritbution guidelines and read the [Starting Contribution](https://github.com/unitystation/unitystation/wiki/Starting-contribution) article on the wiki.
+Before you PR for UnityStation, it would be helpful if you fully test your PR, read the contribution guidelines and read the [Starting Contribution](https://github.com/unitystation/unitystation/wiki/Starting-contribution) article on the wiki.

 Below you can read our standardised multiplayer test-setup.